Phrynium placentarium

 What's the taxonomical classification of Phrynium placentarium?

 Phrynium placentarium belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, this plant follows the evolutionary lineage of the order Zingiberales.
-It is situated within the family Marantaceae, a group known for its diverse herbaceous plants, and is specifically identified under the genus Phrynium.
-The taxonomic hierarchy culminates in its unique species designation, Phrynium placentarium.
+As a member of the class Equisetopsida and the subclass Magnoliidae, this plant is further categorized under the order Zingiberales.
+It is a representative of the family Marantaceae, falling under the genus Phrynium, and is specifically identified by its species name, placentarium.

 What are the morphological characteristics of this plant?